SodaqMoja/Microchip_RN487x/Readme.md

 * Added support for PIC32 (chipKIT)
 * Moved reset and wake pin definitions into hwInit() so that different boards can be supported without editing library

+v1.2.0 Release
+* Examples updated to work properly with chipKIT boards (like Fubarino Mini and RGB Station)

 ## License